 - Freshly ground pepper to taste

-- Put the potatoes in a large saucepan; cover with water and add 1 teaspoon salt.
+Put the potatoes in a large saucepan; cover with cold water and add 1 teaspoon of salt.
 Bring to a boil.
-Cover, reduce the heat and simmer until potatoes are tender about 12 to 15 minutes.
-Drain and let cool.
+Cover the pan, reduce the heat, and simmer until potatoes are tender—about 12 to 15 minutes.
+Drain and let the potatoes cool.

-When you boil potatoes you always want to start with cold water.
-If you cover the potatoes with warm or hot water, then the outside of the potato will cook faster than the inside and you will end up with an unwanted crunch in your potato salad.
+- When you boil potatoes you always want to start with cold water.
+If you cover the potatoes with warm or hot water, then the outside of the potato will cook faster than the inside.